 When the petitioner files the appropriate documentation, the case progresses to the next phase.
 This phase can include several complicated steps.
 The most critical step that’s taken at this point is the filing of the Plan of Reorganization.

-The Plan of Reorganization is basically a proposal for how the business filing bankruptcy protection will operate for the foreseeable future based on its income, its assets and its liabilities.
-Since the majority of filings under this chapter are done by businesses and it’s difficult to predict the specific amount of revenue that will be generated, the petitioner basically becomes what’s known as the Debtor in Possession of the estate.
-When a valid petition and plan are filed, the court will generally issue an Automatic Stay, which prevents creditors from continuing their collection efforts.
+The Plan of Reorganization is basically a proposal for how the business filing bankruptcy protection will operate for the foreseeable future based on its income, assets, and its liabilities.
+Since the majority of filings under this chapter are done by businesses, and it’s difficult to predict the specific amount of revenue that will be generated, the petitioner basically becomes what’s known as the Debtor in Possession of the estate.
+When a valid petition and plan are filed, the court will generally issue an Automatic Stay, which prevents immediate liquidation of assets and creditors from continuing their collection efforts.

-The Debtor in Possession is charged with making day-day decisions regarding how to proceed given the current circumstances, but that party does not have unfettered discretion in terms of those decisions.
+In other bankruptcy chapters, a bankruptcy trustee is put in charge of the business and other bankruptcy property.
+With Chapter 11he Debtor in Possession is charged with making day-day decisions regarding how to proceed during the reorganization process, but that party does not have unfettered discretion in terms of those decisions.
 The court also generally names members to a Creditor’s Committee, and that committee helps to oversee the bankruptcy estate with the Debtor in Possession.

-After a plan is presented, it is offered to creditors to either approve it or to make motions against it.
-These motions usually concern parties who seek relief from the Automatic Stay, the desire to obtain credit for the operation or questions regarding how to deal with cash or even loan collateral.
+After a plan is presented, it is offered to creditors to either approve it or to make motions against it as stated above.
+These motions usually concern parties seeking relief from the Automatic Stay, the desire to obtain credit for the operation, or questions regarding how to deal with cash flow or even loan collateral.